ZHOUYI-UM/OpenCV4.5.1-step-by-step/README.md

 Using haarcascade_eye_tree_eyeglasses.xml to do eyes detection.
 This to files are provided by OpenCV, you can get it in the direction "sources/data/haarcascades".

-You can copy project 1 and rename to project 2.

-# Step 4: Project 3, Using OpenCV to open a camera
-In this project, we will use opencv to open a camera and show the video in QMainWindow.